STBaf/NotYourTurn/README.md

 ## Credits
 <b>Author / Maintainer:</b> Andre / STB (STB#9841 on Discord)<br>
-Original author (and done most of work) of this module was Cristian Deenen (Cris#6864 on Discord).
+Original author of this module was Cristian Deenen (Cris#6864 on Discord).
 Thanks for all the fantastic work on this module!<br>

 ### Localization
 <b>Spanish:</b> Lozalojo (https://github.com/lozalojo)<br />